hbprosper/TheNtupleMaker/README.md

 The instructions given are for a Mac, which in addition to __docker__ requires an installation of __[XQuartz](https://www.xquartz.org/)__.
 When active, XQuartz makes it possible for graphical user interfaces to be used within a docker container (that is, it provides X11 forwarding).

 ### 1. Configure XQuartz
 Run XQuartz (which is located in Applications/Utilities).
 Click on the XQuartz menu item, then select Preferences.
 Under Security check *Allow connections from network clients*.
 Exit XQuartz and re-run to ensure that the settings have taken effect.
 Now open a terminal window.
+In that window, be sure to make the host name of your laptop known to X11 using the command `xhost + \`hostname\``.
+If that does not work, try restarting your laptop, restart the docker daemon, and XQuartz, and try again.
+(Note that the host name may already be known to X11.
+You can see this simply by executing the command `xhost` and checking the listing.
+The host name, perhaps in lowercase, should be listed.)

 ### 2. Create and run a docker container

-In new terminal window, we create a container called *tnm* using the image *cmsopendata/cmssw_5_3_32*.
+In the new terminal window, we create a container called *tnm* using the image *cmsopendata/cmssw_5_3_32*.
 Of course, you can choose whatever name you like for the container.
-(By the way, to remove a container do ```bash docker rm <container-name>```.)
+(By the way, to remove a container do `docker rm <container-name>`.)
 ```bash
 docker run -it -v $HOME/.ssh:/home/cmsur/.ssh -v $HOME/.Xauthority:/home/cmsusr/.Xauthority -v $HOME:/home/cmsusr/hosthome --net=host --env="DISPLAY=`hostname`:0" --name testme cmsopendata/cmssw_5_3_32 /bin/bash
 ```